 VAST trails are for winter use only!

-Permission to use snowmobile trails does not extend to use of these trails by ATVs, four-wheelers, motor or mountain bikes, hiking or other uses, unless specifically authorized.
+Permission to use snowmobile trails does not extend to use of these trails by ATVs, four-wheelers, motor or mountain bikes, hiking or other uses, unless specifically authorized with written landowner permission.
 A VAST trail is a trail only during the snow season; any other use will be considered trespassing.
 Please respect the rights of the landowners and remember to say thank you.